 - I would feel weak: Getting help is not a sign of weakness.
 Your health, happiness, and readiness are important both personally and for your career.
-Knowing yourself and taking the initiative to improve your health and functioning is a sign of strength and personal responsibility. - I will lose my security clearance/be ineligible to gain security clearance: There are no automatically disqualifying behavioral health conditions or treatments.
-A study of adjudicative actions for security clearance (grant, deny, revoke) from 2012-2018 of found that only 12 out of over 2.3 million denial/revocation decisions were for mental health issues alone, and none of these were denied or revoked just for seeking care.
-In short, it is extremely unlikely that seeking behavioral health treatment will result in a loss of security clearance. - I will be sent to the med board: Readiness and temporary profile decisions are made on the basis of symptom severity and impact on day to day and Soldier functioning.
+Knowing yourself and taking the initiative to improve your health and functioning is a sign of strength and personal responsibility. - I will lose my security clearance/be ineligible to gain security clearance: There are no automatically disqualifying behavioral health conditions or treatments for a clearance and it is extremely unlikely that seeking behavioral health treatment will result in a loss of security clearance.
+In fact, from 2012-2023, only 178 out of over 7.7 million denial/revocation decisions were for mental health issues alone, and none of these were denied or revoked just for seeking care. - I will be sent to the med board: Readiness and temporary profile decisions are made on the basis of symptom severity and impact on day to day and Soldier functioning.
 Simply seeking care does not lead to a profile, and being proactive can ensure that issues don't progress to the point of impacting your career.
 Even if you are placed on a temporary behavioral health profile, Soldiers generally have a year to seek care and recover before a determination has to be made regarding fitness for duty/entry to the med board process.